 Let your child's teachers know that they may also need to get your child's attention before speaking, and that your child may need to sit at the front of the class to hear well.
 Glue ear is common and teachers are usually aware of the importance of making sure children hear well.

 Some areas have mobile children's ear clinics which visit schools and early childhood education centres.
-If your area has a mobile clinic, you could also talk to the ear nurse specialists who staff these.
+If your area has a mobile clinic, you could also talk to one of the ear nurse specialists.
 They are specially trained to diagnose, treat, monitor and refer for children with middle ear problems.

 If your child has glue ear for more than 3 months or repeated episodes of glue ear, they should see an ENT (ear, nose and throat) specialist.
-As part of an assessment by the specialist, a hearing test may be arranged.
+The specialist may arrange a hearing test for your child.

-If your child has had grommets inserted for glue ear, and continues to have hearing or developmental issues, a hearing test and further review by a specialist will be necessary.
+If your child has had grommets and continues to have hearing or developmental issues, they may need a hearing test.
+They may also need to see a specialist again.